-NYC has stringent restrictions on contributions from from individuals doing business with the city.
-Learn more about these anti “Pay-to-play” regulations in the FAQ.
+New York City has stringent “pay to play” restrictions on contributions from people doing business with the city.

-Contributions from individuals associated with entities doing business with city government are strictly limited in order to reduce the potential for, and appearance of, “pay-to-play” corruption.
-The city’s Doing Business Database (DBDB) lists these individuals and their associated entities.
-The DBDB is available to the public, and campaigns can check there to see whether their contributors are listed.
+Contributions from people associated with entities that do business with city government are regulated in order to reduce the potential for, and appearance of, “pay-to-play” corruption.
+These contributors are subject to lower contribution limits and their contributions are not eligible to be matched with public funds.
+The city’s Doing Business Database (DBDB) lists these people and their associated entities.
+The DBDB is available to the public, and campaigns can check to see whether their contributors are listed.

 - Pension fund investment contracts

 The regulations apply to certain individuals associated with those entities:

 - Chief Executive Officer (CEO) or its equivalent